 A dental infection can happen for various reasons.
 In most cases, infection occurs because of poor dental care.
 To prevent an infection from developing, you should brush your teeth at least twice a day with fluoride-containing toothpaste and floss at least once daily.
 You also need to contact our office twice a year to have a dental cleaning and exam.
 When deep decay sets into a tooth or a root cavity becomes more extensive, it usually leads to an infection of a tooth's pulp.
 In this case, and as noted, we typically perform a root canal, removing the infected pulp and cleaning and sealing the tooth's root canal(s).
 The pulp is only needed in developing teeth.
 That is why we can remove it from deeply decayed or infected permanent teeth.
 A crown is usually added to protect the tooth from further decay or infection.

 Do you believe you may have a dental infection?
 If so, contact our office immediately.
 Anyone who has signs of a dental infection should consider it an emergency.
 Because the infection can spread and lead to a life-threatening condition, such as sepsis, it should be treated without delay.

-Facial Aesthetics Burlington, MA - About - Dental Care of Burlington Above all else, we here at Dental Care of Burlington want our patients to maintain healthy, bright, and beautiful smiles!
-Call us today to schedule your appointment!
-Dental Care of Burlington, 113 Terrace Ave, Unit 1, Burlington, MA 01803; 781-221-7171; dentalcareburlington.com; 6/27/2022; Page Keywords: facial aesthetics Burlington Ma;
+About Us • Facial Aesthetics Burlington, MA Above all else, we here at Dental Care of Burlington want our patients to maintain healthy, bright, and beautiful smiles!
+Learn more here.
+Dental Care of Burlington, 113 Terrace Ave, Unit 1, Burlington, MA 01803; 781-221-7171; dentalcareburlington.com; 12/7/2022; Associated Words: facial aesthetics Burlington Ma;